imagej/imagej.github.io/_pages/plugins/flimj.md

 The FLIMJ plugin is available from the "FLIMJ" [update site](Update_site).

-Once you have installed the FLIMJ plugin, it becomes available on the menu under {% include bc content='Analyze | Lifetime | FLIMJ'%}.
+Once you have installed the FLIMJ plugin, it becomes available on the menu under {% include bc path='Analyze | Lifetime | FLIMJ'%}.

 Usage
 -----